Skip to main content

 In addition to the aerobic activities, aim to do strength exercises twice a week.
 Examples include:

-And you may find that you work up a sweat when doing other things you enjoy — like gardening, decorating, or mowing the lawn.
-All of these count as physical activity, too!
+You may find that you work up a sweat when doing other things you enjoy — like gardening, decorating, or mowing the lawn.
+All of these count as physical activity too!

 Research shows that what you eat affects your brain health.
 Experts recommend limiting red meat, sugar, and saturated fats.
-To keep your mind sharp, recommended diets are the DASH diet and the Mediterranean diet.
+To keep your mind sharp, consider one of these plans:

 But you don’t necessarily need to follow a particular diet to protect your brain.
 Foods that are good for your brain are high in: